Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    Soft Body Goal acts like a pin on a chosen set of vertices;
    controlling how much of an effect soft body has on them.
    Enabling this tells Blender to use the position / animated position of a vertex in the simulation.
-   Animating the vertices can be done in all the usual ways before the Soft Body simulation is applied.
+   Animating the vertices can be done in all the usual ways before the soft body simulation is applied.
    The *goal* is the desired end-position for vertices.
    How a soft body tries to achieve this goal can be defined using stiffness forces and damping.